 You can use IDesktopPlatform::EnumerateEngineInstallations

-to get all the engine versions installed via the launcher and those registered by the user using UnrealVersionSelector
+to obtain all engine versions installed from the launcher, and those registered by the user using UnrealVersionSelector

 1 | TMap<FString,FString> Installations; |